Control. Power. Command.

 The passion mindset is one that seeks to take as much as it can without any upfront investment.

-Why The Four Hour Work Week was a runaway bestseller?
+Why was The Four Hour Work Week a runaway bestseller?
 It’s because a lot of people (mistakenly) interpreted it as a way to “get rich quick” without sacrificing time and money.
-This violates The Law of Compensation.

 This mindset will keep you in career stagnation and a state of general listlessness.